 Blogging also requires more equipment (i.e. a computer) and financial resources, something many people who want to get into blogging can't afford.

-Instagram, on the other hand, is a visual platform that makes upload photos and adding captions quick and easy.
-And while it’s clear some Instagrammers put huge amounts of effort into their feeds, managing an Insta account is a lot less stressful than running a full on blog.
+Instagram, on the other hand, is a visual platform that makes uploading photos and adding captions quick and easy.
+And while it’s clear some Instagrammers put huge amounts of effort into their feeds, managing an Insta account is a lot less stressful than running a full-on blog.

 Instagram also makes it easier to find and engage with other people on the platform, that share similar interest or niche markets.
 Instead of actively having to hunt the web for other like-minded bloggers, users can search the photo-sharing network using hashtags.

-And like Google Analytics, Instagram insights gives its users detailed knowledge of their audience and engagement rates.
+And like Google Analytics, Instagram insights give its users detailed knowledge of their audience and engagement rates.
 Overall, it is the easier option out of the two choices.

 Why on earth would you start a blog, if Instagram is the easier option?

-Because social media is rented space.
+Because social media is a rented space.
 Bloggers own their domain, but Instagrammers don’t own their Instagram.